Aden-Q/cmu-15-445/projects/project2/README.md

 +   Do not lock/unlock across different functions, which may degrade the concurrency performance
 +   When the `SplitInsert` happens when the directory page becomes full and all the target bucket becomes full.
 In a concurrent scenario (in a single thread situation, always choose the first option, otherwise there will be an infinite loop), we have to make a decision:
     +   Either return `false` in `SplitInsert`, indicating that the current insertion fails
-    +   Or put the current the thread into sleep for some duration, and attemp to call `Insert` again (in the case that we hope other threads acquire the write lock and delete some KV pairs in the target bucket)
+    +   Or put the current the thread into sleep for some duration, and attempt to call `Insert` again (in the case that we hope other threads acquire the write lock and delete some KV pairs in the target bucket)
 +   For the `Merge` API, scan through all the buckets to see whether any other merges are needed.
 In the function call to `Remove`, it is possible that more than two buckets become empty before `Merge` in any threads acquire the write lock
 +   If a write latch is applied on the whole hash table, then don't need to apply further read/write latches on other pages because the whole hash table becomes inaccessible for other threads under a write latch